tibrook/rental/readme.md

 -- Copy / paste the content of script.sql in src/main/resources
 ```

+Create a new user and grant all privileges on the created database

 ### 3. Configure the application

 Copy the sample environment configuration file and modify it to match your local setup: